 This article is part of our Road Trip for Good series with the incredible humans behind the popular 2 Traveling Dogs!
 Each week they will share their adventure in a new state, and their pups, Peanut Butter Brickle and Digby Pancake, will pick their favorite “Marked Territories.”
 Each state will highlight one special rescue organization that is doing fantastic work to help the dog community.
 For more detailed coverage, be sure to visit 2TravelingDogs.com!”

-and it has a personality to match.
+With over 3,000 miles of coastline, unique farms, food, and welcoming people, you and your dog will want to plan a trip to Maine now!
+Geographically, Maine is bigger than the other five New England States combined, and it has a personality to match.
 Stop on the side of the road and pick wild blueberries, gaze up at a lighthouse or head to Cadillac Mountain, the highest point on the United States east coast.
 Maine will leave you wanting more, and it will be a place you visit over and over again with your best friend.
 Before hitting the trails and grabbing a blueberry pie, head to the SPCA Of Hancock County in Trenton, Maine to find a local, barking travel partner!

 Brickle and Digby’s Paw-Picked Maine Rescue: SPCA Of Hancock County